MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -EnableUdpSegmentationOffload

-Specifies whether UDP segmentation offload support in Network Protection is enabled, resulting in potentially higher outbound UDP bandwidth in the outbound direction.
+Specifies whether to enable UDP segmentation offload support in network protection, resulting in potentially higher outbound UDP bandwidth in the outbound direction.
 Valid values are:

-- $true: UDP segmentation offload support in Network Protection is enabled.
+- $true: UDP segmentation offload support in network protection is enabled.
-- $false: UDP segmentation offload support in Network Protection is disabled.
+- $false: UDP segmentation offload support in network protection is disabled.

-Starting with platform version `4.18.24030`, Microsoft will gradually move the default value from disabled to enabled.
+Starting with platform version `4.18.24030`, we're gradually moving the default value to $true (enabled).

 ```yaml
 Type: Boolean